XieQi2015/MHF-net/BMHF-net/README.md

     TestSample.mat         : A example testing data

 Usage:

-To run testing with the example data "TestSample.mat ", you can just run CAVEmain.py while setting FLAGS.mode in line 23 as 'test'

 To train and test on CAVE data set, you must first download the CAVE data set form http://www.cs.columbia.edu/CAVE/databases/multispectral/, and put the data in the folder ./ rowData/CAVEdata/complete_ms_data/ just like: